-This distribution of ratings has remained relatively consistent since Mercer started evaluating ESG integration in 2008 and as the number of strategies evaluated has grown.
-We could apply softer standards and award a larger number of ESG1 and ESG2 ratings, but our intention is to distinguish those strategies that, in our opinion, are leading the way.
-The fact that the percentage hasn’t moved suggests that the industry has considerable room for improvement, though there continues to be innovation and curiosity from managers across asset classes and regions.
+This distribution of ratings has shown some improvement since Mercer started evaluating ESG integration in 2010 (initially from 2008 at a fund level) and as the number of strategies evaluated has grown.
+The current distribution suggests that the industry still has considerable room for improvement, though there continues to be innovation from managers across asset classes and regions.

 Mercer’s approach to evaluating ESG integration into core investment processes discourages ‘box ticking’ or prescribing a ‘one size fits all’ model.
 Rather, we look for an indication that managers have made an effort to integrate ESG factors into their alpha generation process as well as beta enhancement by exercising their ownership rights.